-Commonly found in fruits and vegetables such as bananas, sweet potatoes, avocados, and melons, potassium plays an important role in carbohydrate metabolism and providing fuel for cells.
-For all of these reasons, it is especially important for athletes to ensure they are getting enough of this mineral.
+Commonly found in fruits and vegetables such as bananas, sweet potatoes, avocados, and melons, potassium plays an important role in carbohydrate metabolism and provides fuel for cells.
+For all of these reasons, athletes need to ensure they are getting enough of this mineral.

-Although taking potassium supplements is an option, a well-balanced diet including potassium-rich foods will normally be enough to maintain adequate levels.
+Although taking potassium supplements is an option, a well-balanced diet, including potassium-rich foods, will be enough to maintain adequate levels.
 If you do decide to take a potassium supplement, be sure to use a dose as indicated on the bottle, as too much potassium can be toxic.

 Calcium is an important nutrient for good bone health, making it a crucial dietary consideration for any athlete.
 Research indicates that when calcium is taken along with protein, potassium, and vitamin D, bone density is dramatically increased - which is beneficial to athletes engaged in any high-impact exercise.